 Changes introduced in version 4.1.6

-- After signature certificates are updated, the USB Recovery procedure must be used to install versions lower than 4.1.6 on firewalls in version 4.1.6 or higher.
+- After signature certificates are updated, the USB Recovery procedure must be used to install a version lower than 4.1.6 on a firewall in version 4.1.6 or higher.

 Changes introduced in version 4.1.4

-- SSL VPN - A new version of the component that SSL VPN uses in portal mode is offered to users of the service.
+- SSL VPN - A new version of the component that SSL VPN uses in portal mode is offered to users of this service.

 Changes introduced in version 4.1.3

 - Default gateway - Default gateways located in a public IP network outside the firewall’s public address range can again be defined on the firewall.
-This behavior was already possible in version 3.11.
+This behavior already existed in version 3.11.